hapax/hapax.github.io/assets/teaching.md

 Really, we should *make things interesting*, and let the students decide for themselves if they want to hike.

-This is the solution I think the astute reader will have guessed immediately.
+This is the solution I think many readers will have immediately suggested.
-We need to hike through interesting terrain, through meadows and swamps, between valleys and mountains.
+We need to hike through interesting terrain, through meadows and swamps, between valleys and mountains, at dawn and sunset when the prospects are good.
-At first, hikes would be along the comfortable and well-trodden routes while students found their feet and developed confidence, but later, by degrees, they would learn to camp in the wilderness, to explore uncharted wastes and conquer summits.
+At first, hikes would be along the comfortable and well-trodden routes while students found their feet and developed confidence, but with time, by degrees, they could learn to camp in the wilderness, to explore uncharted wastes and conquer summits.
-At the end of the day, hiking is not about the act of walking itself, which can be pure drudgery, but rather, to use walking as a way of experiencing the world.
+At the end of the day, hiking is not about the act of walking itself, but rather, using walking to experience the world.
-Hiking class will remain a dead letter until it gets out of the scrubland and owns its purpose.
+And these hiking classes will obviously remain a dead letter until it they get out of the scrubland and own their purpose.

 ## The intuition pump